 Are you importing ingredients, apparel, or production critical goods and in need of port services?
-Zipline Logistics can help manage your domestic freight shipping needs for any port location in North America.
+Zipline Logistics can help manage your domestic freight shipping needs for any port located in North America.

 We are familiar with the special requirements for each port and our network of drayage service providers makes it easy for you to move goods off ocean liners, onto truck or rail, and to your warehouse, copacker, or other destination.

 We can provide you with complete port-to-door delivery solutions that meet scheduling expectations while avoiding costly and unnecessary demurrage charges.
 This includes drayage transportation, storage coordination, transloading, cross-docking, and warehousing.

 - Dry and refrigerated shipments

 Call 888-469-4754 to discuss overweight containers or special projects.

 The Basics of Port Services and Drayage Services